baolonglin/baolonglin.github.io-jekyll/_posts/2016-12-07-throw-exception-in-destructor.md

 Aborted (core dumped)
 ```

-NOTE: in g++ 6.2.1, it only get one `Throw : 0`.
-Because the destructor default is noexcept, it terminate the program met the first exception.
+**NOTE:** in g++ 6.2.1, it only get one `Throw : 0`.
+Because the STL vector's destructor default is noexcept, it terminate the program met the first exception.

 What happends?
 The program is interrupt when object `e` throws exception in destructor, that's why position 5 is not executed.
 But C++ doing a little bit more, it tries to release the object inside the try block, that's why `~OtherObject` is printed out.